Calebroe/Calebroe/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Caleb Roe 👋

-I'm a senior Computer Science student at Grand Valley State University (GVSU), passionate about building impactful software solutions.
+I'm a senior Computer Science student at Grand Valley State University (GVSU), I am passionate about building impactful software solutions.
 My journey in coding and software development has been filled with continuous learning, problem-solving, and creativity.

 ## 🎓 Education
 - **Senior at Grand Valley State University**